 While prostitution is legal in some parts of Nevada, it is not in Clark County, where Las Vegas is.
 Legal sex workers would only be victims of the week if they were inside the county limits, making their occupation either incidental, tangential, or a case of writers not doing the research and putting a legal brothel inside their jurisdiction.

-Referenced in The Big Bang Theory, where a neighbor takes a job acting as a murdered hooker on CSI.
+Referenced in The Big Bang Theory, where a new neighbor, Alicia, deliberately provokes the jealousy of unsuccessful actress Penny, by casually mentioning a job acting as a murdered hooker on CSI.

 One episode of Foyle's War has a murdered prostitute apparently tossed in for atmosphere; we never hear of the case again.